Apprehentice/mcMMO/README.md

 # mcMMO
 ## The #1 RPG Mod for Minecraft

+## A message from Apprehentice
+This is a modified build of mcMMO for my personal RPG server.
+Please see the official mcMMO repo for a more up-to-date version.
+I have put this up on the internet purely to satisfy GPLv3.
+The rest of this readme was written by the original mcMMO devs.

 ## Website
 I'm working on a brand new website for mcMMO